-If you’re interested in using scheduling software, consider Homebase.
+To streamline the process even more, you can use scheduling software like Homebase.
 It lets you easily create work shifts for an unlimited number of employees.
-Additionally, once you create your weekly schedule, you can replicate it each week, and all time calculations are done by the system to ensure overtime compliance while saving you time and reducing errors.
-And the best news is that Homebase has a FREE forever plan for businesses with only one location.
+Additionally, once you create your weekly schedule, you can replicate it each week, and time calculations are done by the system to ensure overtime compliance while saving you time and reducing errors.
+The best news is that Homebase has a forever-FREE plan for businesses with only one location.

 Start with making a detailed list that includes all of your current employees.
 This will serve as your reference sheet when you begin assigning work times.
-Input as much information as possible that can help you create the best schedule.
-Data such as employee names, job titles, and shift preference (night vs day) are good examples.
+Input as much information as possible that can help you create the best schedule, including employee names, job titles, and shift preferences (night vs day).

 To create a successful employee schedule, you must consider the needs of your business.
 Are some days busier than others?
 Are there weeks that always seem to be slower than others (such as around the holidays)?
 Are there certain products or services you sell more of that require you to schedule more workers in a particular position?

-You may feel like you can use your instinct to gauge what trends to consider when scheduling, but we recommend you reference data or reports from your systems or software, if possible.
-It’s more objective and precise.
+You may feel like you can use your instinct to gauge what trends to consider when scheduling, but we recommend you reference data or reports from your systems or software, if possible, as they’re more objective and precise.
 Review your company sales reports, year over year, if you have them.
 If you notice big jumps in business during certain months or weeks over the course of multiple years, you can more confidently increase the number of employees you schedule for that time frame.

 Another aspect to keep in mind is each employee’s proven performance level.
 You’ll inevitably have some workers who are more productive than others.
 It’s a good idea to schedule at least one high performer (or more, depending on the size of your business) on each shift.

-Once you finish the first draft of your schedule, it’s crucial to get employee feedback.
-It is inevitable that situations will come up, such as a sick child, a forgotten doctor’s appointment, or an upcoming family event.
+Once you finish the first draft of your schedule, it’s a crucial part of employee management to solicit feedback.
+It is inevitable that certain situations will come up—a sick child, a forgotten doctor’s appointment, or an upcoming family event.
 Accommodating your workers’ needs improves their job satisfaction and reduces the chance of no-shows.